ContinuumBridge/canary_app/README.md

     {
         "s": <integer: sequence number>,
+        "a": <integer: acknowledge number (optional)>
+        "d":
-        "d" [
+            [
                 {
                     "i": "string: device ID",
                     "c": "string: characteristic",
                     "v": "value",
-                    "t": <integer: time>
+                    "at":<integer: time at which to action the value>, "t": <integer: timestamp
                 }
             ]
     }

-The difference between this and the message from the app is that the time is not a timestamp that indicates when the message was sent; it is a time that indicates when the app should action the message.
-The device ID is the ID of the device whose characteristic should be changed and the value is the value it shouild be changed to at time t.
+The device ID is the ID of the device whose characteristic should be changed and the value is the value it shouild be changed to at time "at".
 To turn on a heater controller called "control":

+    [
         {
-        "s": 11,
-        "d" [
-                {
             "i": "control",
             "c": "s"",
             "v": 1,
+            "at": 1415403502
             "t": 1415402453
         }
     ]
-    }

-A mechanism is provided to acknowledge messages going in both directions.
-The header is as previously described and the body is as follows:
+A mechanism is provided to acknowledge messages going in either directions.
+Each time a message is sent, it contains a sequence number that is incremented by 1.
+An acknowledge message may then be sent back

     {
+        "source": "string",
+        "destination": "string",
+        "body":
+            {
+                "s": <integer: sequence number>,
-        "a": <interger, acknowldge number>
+                "a": <integer: acknowledge number>
             }
+    }

-The acknowledge field may also be included with another message, at the same level as the sequence number.
+The acknowledge field may also be included with another message, as described above.

-The sequence/acknowldge protocol works in a similar manner to TCP.
-An acknowledge number of N indicates that the next message that the receiver expects to receive is message N. Here is an example:
+The acknowledge number indicates the next sequence number that the receiver is expecting.
+Eg:

     AID -> CID  s=0     App sends first message
     AID -> CID  s=1     App sends second message